Kolosowski/AlignedCollectionView/README.md

 ```

 ## Usage
+`UICenteredCollectionView` works with items size, edge insets and vertical scrolling.
 Created just like simple `UICollectionView` object where you can perform custom setup to layout or view.
 ```swift
 import UICenteredCollectionView